IgalRah/LaceUp_Store/ReadMe.md

 Predefined existing Users in the system :

-Admin user: igal
+Admin user: Admin
-Password: 1998
+Password: Admin123

-Regular User: igal
+Regular User: User
-Email address: igalrahmani@gmail.com
+Email address: User@admin.com
-Password: 123
+Password: User123

     4.Entities, Relations design and logic:
 The project implements EF TPT (Table-per-Type) inheritance model.
 Table-per-type inheritance uses a separate table in the database to maintain data for non-inherited properties and key properties for each type in the inheritance hierarchy.

 The main model for the products section is an class ShoesInfo:

     public class ShoesInfo
     {
         public int Id { get; set; }